Registan Square in Samarkand

 Samarkand definitely stands out as a city.
 It surely made me feel part of the Arabian Nights.
 What I loved the most in Samarkand were the people who were so nice to me throughout my stay here.
 There was not even a single person who was rude or arrogant.
 And I strongly believe that the people make up the place.

-If you have any more questions about traveling to Samarkand, write your questions to me on Solopassport@gmail.com or contact me on my Instagram page.
+If you have any more questions about travelling to Samarkand, write your questions to me on Solopassport@gmail.com or contact me on my Instagram page.

 How can you support me?